Lukas-Vasionis/Interactive-Research-Poster/README.md

 > **Note:** All commands below assume you’re working in a Bash (or similar) terminal. <br><br>
 For `windows` users I strongly recommend using `IDE`, like `PyCharm` - it smooths over most differences between windows and linux.
-In such case, use terminal within PyCharm.
+In such case, use terminal within `PyCharm`.

-Follow these steps to clone, install, and run the Interactive Research Poster on your machine.
+Follow these steps to clone, install, and run the `Interactive Research Poster` on your machine.

 ### Prerequisites